As I mentioned on my

 I just used some normal silicone fuel tubing - it fit perfectly on the Blade CX3 landing skids.
 I only recommend doing this once you have pretty much mastered landing your CX3.
 These things do grip well, and if you come in for a landing while moving, especially sideways, they will grip the ground and flip the heli over.

 I hope these Blade CX3 tips help you out with your CX3 or any other micro coaxial heli and perhaps give you a little more insight on this wonderful scale coaxial RC helicopter and what makes it tick.
-If you found this information useful, feel free to give it a "Thumbs Up" by clicking on the Top 40 RC Sites vote box below.

 The Setup & Tips For Electric Collective Pitch RC Helicopters e-book is all about setting up a collective pitch RC helicopter with a computerized radio to turn it into the perfect trainer.
 Click on the image of the book to find out more about what information is covered in this, my most popular & #1 selling e-book.